Retro Game Corps is your one-stop shop for retro gaming and emulation guides, tips, and reviews.

-Started in 2020, but really rooted in the 1980s, my goal at Retro Game Corps is to help you recreate your gaming days of the past.
+Hey everyone, this is Russ from Retro Game Corps.
+Started in 2020, but really rooted in the 1980s, my goal on this website is to help you recreate your gaming days of the past.

 As a teenager, I bought an old Commodore 64 for $20, and I had a blast tinkering with this classic system.
 I even programmed my own text-based version of Mortal Kombat because I couldn’t wait for the game’s home console release.
 That experience taught me that the behind-the-scenes world of video games is just as exciting as playing games themselves.

 Prior to starting Retro Game Corps, I was a food blogger and cookbook author.
 Surprisingly, I’ve found that writing retro game emulation tutorials is very similar to writing recipes.
 I served in the US Navy for 22 years, and starting in 2022 I have shifted to working on Retro Game Corps full-time.